MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/chatgpt-plugins.md

 The starter already has an endpoint for this manifest file.
 To customize the output, follow these steps:

-1. Open the _appsettings.cs_ file.
+1. Open the _appsettings.json_ file.
 2. Update the values in the `aiPlugin` object
     ```json
     "aiPlugin": {